Cyberlorians/M-21-31/ExecutiveSummary.md

 - **EL3:** Advanced logging supporting effective threat detection and mitigation

 ### 🗂️ Direct Mappings and Event Artifacts
-The project begins by identifying the **required data specified in the M-21-31 Executive Order**.
-From there, it creates structured mappings that align each requirement with specific workloads, tables, and schemas.
-These mappings then generate **event artifacts** that serve as the foundation for:
+The project starts by identifying the required data specified in the **M-21-31 Executive Order**.
+Using this data, it creates structured mappings that align each requirement with specific **Microsoft** workloads, tables, and schemas.
+These mappings generate **event artifacts** that serve as the foundation for:

 - Day-to-day security operations
 - Audit readiness and evidence collection
 - Ongoing compliance validation

-This approach streamlines reporting processes and provides clear, traceable evidence for auditors, making it easier for agencies to demonstrate alignment with federal cybersecurity mandates.
+While this approach is primarily focused on **Microsoft products and solutions**, the **PowerApp** solution also offers the flexibility for users to incorporate data from outside the **Microsoft ecosystem**, allowing for broader integration with other systems and technologies.

 ### 🛡️ Comprehensive GRC and DFIR Tooling
 The offering created through M-21-31 is designed to become a full-featured: